martindevans/Myriad.ECS/readme.md

 ### Phantom Components

 Myriad supports "Phantom Components", these are defined by `IPhantomComponent` instead of `IComponent`.
 When an `Entity` with any phantom components is destroyed the entity is not actually destroyed, instead it becomes a "phantom".
-Phantom entities are automatically **excluded** from queries, and must be explicitly included with `.Include<Phantom>`.
+Phantom entities are automatically **excluded** from queries and must be explicitly included with `.Include<Phantom>`.

-A phantom entities can be destroyed in two ways:
+A phantom entity can be destroyed in two ways:
  - Delete it again.
  - Remove all phantom components.

 Phantom components are useful for tracking per-entity state.
 For example if there is some event that needs to run when an entity is destroyed you can attach a component when the entity is created (`DoTheThing : IPhantomComponent`) and then query for `Include<DoTheThing, Phantom>()`.
 When you have done whatever is needed you should remove the `DoTheThing` component.
 Once all of the phantoms have been handled and removed, the entity will be automatically destroyed.

 One common case for this is resource disposal, for this you can use `IDisposableComponent` and `DisposableComponentSystem`.
-Run a `DisposableComponentSystem` every frame for every type of disposable components and it will ensure resources are correctly disposed (even when the world is destroyed).
+Run a `DisposableComponentSystem` every frame for every type of disposable component and it will ensure resources are correctly disposed (even when the world is destroyed).

 ### Querying